sistemicorp/p01-upyrpc/README.md

 In step 2 above, with verbosity set, you can see the commands being sent to the server.
 Copy and paste those commands in the REPL for debugging.

+## Future

+Things on the TODO list,

+1) Rewrite the CLI... its not pretty.
+2) Re-implement the target server using the `uasyncio` library instead of threads.
+I did attempt to do this but got stuck because starting the `uasyncio` loop is a function that never returns, and thus access to the target via REPL is not possible.
+3) The server has plumbing for calls to peek at the command/return queues and manipulate them.
+Most of that functionality I have never used, so it may not work as expected.
+4) Add unit testing.

 ---
 MIT License